 More information: Chad’s cv.

 Chad’s teaching career stands on an intense passion for human learning, on scrupulous attention to learners’ needs and challenges, and on the belief that education is both an art and a science.
 An avid follower of scholarly research in education studies and educational psychology, he has won UCLA’s Robert Sorgenfrey Distinguished Teaching Award in mathematics and Macalester College’s Rossmann Excellence in Teaching Award.
 With teaching interests including calculus, scientific computing, differential equations, dynamical systems, mathematical modeling, and complex analysis, Chad also has created a seminar for first year students called “Death, Devastation, Blood, War, Horror, and Mathematics.”
 Also interested in department- and institution-level perspectives, Chad enjoys serving as a program design consultant and external department reviewer.
 One of his greatest fulfillments has been the melding of his teaching and research lives in the sphere of undergraduate research.
-He has advised nearly 100 summer research, capstone, independent study, and honors experiences, with over 40% of these for women and members of other underrepresented groups.
+He has advised over 100 summer research, capstone, independent study, and honors experiences, with over 50% of these for women and members of other underrepresented groups.
 Chad has been invited to speak about curriculum and/or pedagogy to audiences such as the Annapolis Group, the New York Six Colleges, the Associated Colleges of the Midwest, the Minnesota Private Colleges Council, as well as numerous college and university mathematics departments.